-During the last years, the childhood routine vaccination has become a divisive and politically salient topic in Italy.
-During the spring 2017, for example, the Lorenzin decree (No. 73 of 2017) that contained urgent provisions on vaccination prevention had divided public opinion and national political forces.
-In particular, both the League and the Five Star Movement immediately opposed to the introduction of 10 mandatory vaccinations.
-Moreover, the routine child immunization topic was one again at the centre of the political debate during the summer 2018.
-The aim of this article is to present the contours of the problem related to the childhood vaccinations in Italy, and to reconstruct the current debate on mandatory vaccinations.
-It is not yet clear how the newly elected yellow-green government intends to tackle the problem: in the conclusions we will try to formulate some hypotheses about it.
+During recent years, routine childhood vaccination has become a divisive and politically salient topic in Italy.
+During the spring of 2017, for example, the Lorenzin decree (No. 73 of 2017), which contained urgent provisions on vaccination prevention, divided public opinion and national political forces.
+In particular, both the League and the Five Star Movement immediately opposed the introduction of ten mandatory vaccinations.
+Moreover, the routine child immunization topic was once again at the centre of the political debate during the summer of 2018.
+The aim of this article is to present the contours of the problem relating to childhood vaccinations in Italy, and to reconstruct the current debate on mandatory vaccinations.
+It is not yet clear how the newly elected yellow-green government intends to tackle the problem: in the conclusions we will try to formulate some hypotheses.